wvwwvwwv/scalable-concurrent-containers/README.md

 [`HashIndex`](#hashindex) is a read-optimized version of [`HashMap`](#hashmap).
 In a [`HashIndex`](#hashindex), not only is the memory of the bucket array managed by [`sdd`](https://crates.io/crates/sdd), but also that of entry buckets is protected by [`sdd`](https://crates.io/crates/sdd), enabling lock-free read access to individual entries.

+### Entry lifetime

+`HashIndex` does not drop removed entries immediately, instead they are dropped when the `HashIndex` is cleared, resized or the number of removed entries reaches a certain threshold.
+Entry-level recycling is being implemented and will be available soon: [#150](https://github.com/wvwwvwwv/scalable-concurrent-containers/issues/150).
+However, non-determinism in the entry life expectancy will still remain, therefore `HashIndex` would not be an optimal choice if the workload is write-heavy.

 ### Examples

 The `peek` and `peek_with` methods are completely lock-free.